MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/use-gpu-with-clustered-vm.md

 - Prepare the GPUs in each server by installing security mitigation drivers on each server, disabling the GPUs, and dismounting them from the host.
 To learn more about this process, see [Deploy graphics devices by using Discrete Device Assignment](Deploying-graphics-devices-using-dda.md?pivots=azure-stack-hci&context=/azure-stack/context/hci-context).

 >[!NOTE]
-> Your system must be supported Azure Stack HCI solution with GPU support.
-To browse options, visit the [Azure Stack HCI Catalog](https://azurestackhcisolutions.azure.microsoft.com/#/catalog?gpuSupport=GPU_P&gpuSupport=DDA).
+> Your system must be supported Azure Local solution with GPU support.
+To browse options, visit the [Azure Local Catalog](https://azurestackhcisolutions.azure.microsoft.com/#/catalog?gpuSupport=GPU_P&gpuSupport=DDA).

 ::: zone-end